macs03/vheurope-front/README.md

 > This API will retrieve the geographic location of the hosting device which will usually pinpoint the location of the user of the device.
 To prevent a breach of the user's privacy, it is recommended that any browsers that implement this API supply a method of acquiring permission explicitly from users before revealing their locations.

 _source: [IPGeo5](http://ipgeo5.com/)_

+**IMPORTANT NOTE**:
+That's why Chrome and other Chromium derivates web browsers won't allow any website to even ask permission for geolocation if it's not using a "secure" protocol as HTTPS.
+See- [Chromium recommendation](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) for more information about this issue.